spprashaant/NeighborhoodMaps/README.md

 After the application loads, a list of locations are loaded which are displayed on the left pane.
 A set of corresponding markers are displayed on the map also.
 To know more informatin about a location, simply click on the marker or location on the left pane.
 A textbox is provided to filter the locations.
 As soon as you begin typing the locations and markers are dynamically filtered for matching terms.

+## Contribution
+Make the change and submit a pull request.
+See CONTRIBUTING for more details.

+## LICENSE
+GNU Affero General Public License v3.0
+See the LICENSE file in this project repository for more information